Improvisers Orchestra Workshop

 Warning.

-With the Improvisers Orchestra Workshop, composer Ofir Klemperer is providing a safe forum for creative research, concentration, and honest expression through collaborative experimentation in sound.
+With the Improvisers Orchestra Workshop, composer Ofir Klemperer provides a safe forum for creative research, concentration, and honest expression through collaborative experimentation in sound.

-In this workshop we will spontaneously create exquisite soundscapes using the concept of conduction, or conducted improvisation, that controls and encourages the unpredictable ideas, individual imaginations, and diverse approaches to music that each musician brings
+In this workshop we will quickly create tasteful musical environments using a language that controls and encourages surprising ideas, unique creative power, and different musical attitudes that each musician brings

-We will quickly adapt musical concepts and ways to communicate while the music is happening.
+We will practice varied ways to communicate while the music is happening and how to comfortably respond intentionally and musically.

-We will focus on maintaining our unique ideas while others maintain their own, and we will practice hearing and understanding our own contribution to a larger whole.
+We will focus on expressing our unique ideas while others will be keeping their own, and we will practice hearing and understanding our own contribution to a larger unity.

 ——–